ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Telemetry:

 : An automated communications process by which data, readings, Measurements and Evidence are collected at remote points and transmitted to receiving equipment for monitoring and analysis.
 Derived from the Greek roots tele = remote, and metron = measure.
-[See Wikipedia](https://en.wikipedia.org/wiki/Telemetry).

 #  IANA considerations